goldbergyoni/component-tests-workshop/README.md

 ## Prerequisites

-Let's go over a short checklist to ensure that this workshop will be benefical for you.
-Please let us know in advance if one of the following doesn't hold true:
+Let's go over a short checklist to ensure that this workshop will be benefical for you. ❗️Please let us know in advance if one of the following doesn't hold true:

 - You have at least 1 year of experience in JavaScript programming
 - You have at least 1 year of experience in Node.js and database programming